aurelilia/gamegirl/README.md

 ## Status
 The emulator is in a good and usable state.
 Both DMG and CGB emulation is complete and quite accurate, enough to make most commercial games run perfectly.
-Many features are still missing but being worked on.
+Some features are still missing but being worked on.

 ### Features
 - Complete DMG/CGB implementation
 - Savegame support in common `.sav` format (No RTC yet.)
+- Support for creating and loading save states with "undo last load" function
+- Rewinding support with little memory use (~1MB per second of rewinding at 60fps)
 - Debugger with:
     - Line-by-line advance
     - PC and write breakpoints
     - Memory, register and stack view
     - Cartridge Info Viewer
+- Automated running of blargg and mooneye tests

 ## Goals